Learn About Amelia Earhart's Lockheed Model 10 Electra

 The Aircraft She Flew On Her Attempted Flight Around the World

 The Lockheed Electra Model 10 is most famous as the aircraft Amelia Earhart flew on her attempted around-the-world flight in 1937.
-As most people know, the aircraft disappeared somewhere over the Pacific Ocean with Earhart and her navigator, Fred Noonan.
-The location of Earhart's Electra has been a mystery ever since, though researchers in 2018 released a report claiming bones found on an island in the Pacific in 1940 are a match for Earhart.
+The aircraft disappeared somewhere over the Pacific Ocean with Earhart and her navigator, Fred Noonan.
+The location of Earhart's Electra has been a mystery ever since, though researchers released a report in 2018 claiming bones found on an island in the Pacific in 1940 are a match for Earhart.

 In 1932, with the expertise of renowned engineer Clarence "Kelly" Johnson, the Lockheed Aircraft Corporation designed the Lockheed Electra 10A, a state-of-the-art machine for its time.
 Lockheed intended the aircraft to be used commercially, and it could hold up to 10 passengers with a two-person crew.
 The Model 10 (not to be confused with the Electra L-188, a turboprop that came much later) was first flown in 1934, just three years before Earhart's famous last flight.